 Every Excel workbook that is more than a couple of sheets deserves a Main Menu.
 This makes it much easier to navigate the workbook as well as keeping the bottom tab bar nice and tidy

-An easy way to protect sheets is to create a "Login" for your workbook, this can easily be achieved using VBA.
-Explained for people who know nothing about VBA, this guide will help you create a Login
+An easy way to protect sheets is to create a "Login" for your workbook.
+This can easily be achieved using VBA.
+This is for people who know nothing about VBA and want to create a Login